TheWaunaKeeganOrganization/Yahtzee/README.md

 A collaboration dedicated to creating both Yahtzee and an artificial intelligence to play Yahtzee based on probabalistic predictive game-state decision making.

-To play you can run the following command:
+To play you can run the following command from the folder where the source files are located:

 ```
 python yahtzee.py